Skip to main content Skip to home page

 Rehabilitation Services for Hip Fracture

-Encompass Health Deaconess Rehabilitation Hospital's hip fracture program is designed for patients who have experienced a fracture and want to return to a normal life and live as independently as possible.
+Encompass Health Deaconess Rehabilitation Hospital's hip fracture program is designed for patients who have experienced a fracture and want to return to everyday life and live as independently as possible.